-- 28 The mitigation of natural risk commonly involves educational campaigns aimed at disseminating correct scientific information - 29 among the exposed communities (Cardona, 1997; Borges de Amorim and Chaffe, 2021; Mohadjer et al., 2021).
-A clear - 30 understanding of how natural phenomena may unfold and eventually impact our lives is expected to favour the adoption of - mitigation measures and cautious behaviour (Camassi et al., 2016; Meyer, 2009).
-However, the simple availability of correct 31 - information may be insufficient (Cook and Melo Zurita, 2019; Mohadjer et al., 2021).
-Mental models, personal experience - 33 and emotional belief play an important role in shaping people's response to hazards (Meyer, 2009).
-Research conducted to - explore the commitment to mitigation measures against hurricanes showed how bad habits (like leaving the windows open 34 - 35 during a tornado) can be perpetuated by a poor understanding of the physical phenomenon - in this case, the wrong assumption - that building destruction is caused by the pressure difference inside and outside the house (Meyer, 2009).
-Mental models and 36 - 37 beliefs constitute the magnifying glass through which laypeople will access and interpret any information regarding natural - 38 hazards (Chester, 2005; Gibson et al., 2016).
+The mitigation of natural risk commonly involves educational campaigns aimed at disseminating correct scientific information among the exposed communities (Cardona, 1997; Borges de Amorim and Chaffe, 2021; Mohadjer et al., 2021).
+A clear understanding of how natural phenomena may unfold and eventually impact our lives is expected to favour the adoption of mitigation measures and cautious behaviour (Camassi et al., 2016; Meyer, 2009).
+However, the simple availability of correct information may be insufficient (Cook and Melo Zurita, 2019; Mohadjer et al., 2021).
+Mental models, personal experience, and emotional belief play an important role in shaping people's response to hazards (Meyer, 2009).
+Research conducted to explore the commitment to mitigation measures against hurricanes showed how bad habits (like leaving windows open during a tornado) can be perpetuated by a poor understanding of the physical phenomenon - in this case, the wrong assumption that building destruction is caused by the pressure difference inside and outside the house (Meyer, 2010).
+Mental models and beliefs constitute the magnifying glass through which laypeople will access and interpret any information regarding natural hazards (Chester, 2005; Gibson et al., 2016).
 Personal experience and emotions also contribute to form risk perception.
-Risk - 39 communication efforts should therefore take into account pre-existing knowledge and the current understanding of natural hazards, in order to target the specific needs of the communities involved (Gregg et al., 2004; Lacchia et al., 2020).
-The comparison between expert's and laypeople's mental models highlights missing information, possible gaps and misconceptions on both sides and, most importantly, it grants a correct identification of people's needs and expectations.
+Risk communication efforts should therefore take into account pre-existing knowledge and the current understanding of natural hazards in order to target the specific needs of the communities involved (Gregg et al., 2004; Lacchia et al., 2020).
+The comparison between experts' and laypeople's mental models highlights missing information, possible gaps, and misconceptions on both sides, and most importantly, it grants a correct identification of people's needs and expectations.

-42 43 This work focuses on volcanic eruptions and their perception and targets kids and youngsters living in the Neapolitan urban 44 area.
-The town is surrounded by three active volcanoes: Vesuvius, Ischia, and Campi Flegrei.
-The most recent eruptive activity 45 in the area took place at Vesuvius, in 1944, when a lava plug obstructed the volcanic conduit (Sbrana et al., 2020 and refs.
-46 therein).
+This work focuses on volcanic eruptions and their perception and targets kids and youngsters living in the Neapolitan urban area.
+The town is surrounded by the following three active volcanoes: Vesuvius, Ischia, and Campi Flegrei.
+The most recent eruptive activity in the area took place at Vesuvius, in 1944, when a lava plug obstructed the volcanic conduit (Sbrana et al., 2020, and references therein).
 Since then, the volcano has been in a quiescent state.
-Ischia is also quiescent, after its most recent eruption in 1302 47 (Iovine et al., 2017).
-Campi Flegrei last erupted in 1538 (Di Vito et al., 1987), but this wide caldera has been giving signs of 48 unrest since the 1950's, with periods of remarkable seismicity and ground uplift in 1969-72 and 1982-84 (Del Gaudio et al., 49 2010).
-Then, after 20 years of continuous subsidence, a new and slower uplift phase began in 2005 and continues to the time 50 of writing.
-Ground deformation is accompanied by minor and shallow seismicity and by changes in the composition of 51 fumarolic gases.
-Observed changes led the civil protection authorities to shift the emergency level from green (background)

-52 to yellow (scientific attention on the phenomenon) in 2012 (Tamburello et al., 2019).
+Ischia is also quiescent, after its most recent eruption in 1302 (Iovine et al., 2017).
+Campi Flegrei last erupted in 1538 (Di Vito et al., 1987), but this wide caldera has been giving signs of unrest since the 1950s, with periods of remarkable seismicity and ground uplift in 1969-1972 and 1982-1984 (Del Gaudio et al., 2010).
+Then, after 20 years of continuous subsidence, a new and slower uplift phase began in 2005 and continues to the time of writing.
+Ground deformation is accompanied by minor and shallow seismicity and by changes in the composition of fumarolic gases.
+Observed changes led the civil protection authorities to shift the emergency level from green (background) to yellow (scientific attention on the phenomenon) in 2012 (Tamburello et al., 2019).

-53 A dormancy lasting for centuries followed by decades of unrest without eruption is a common evolution for a caldera (Acocella et al., 2015).
-Unlike the case of stratovolcanoes, such as Vesuvius, even remarkable unrest phenomena may not constitute 54 55 short-term precursors of an impending eruption.
-However, with more than 3 millions people living in the municipality of 56 Napoli and a volcanic risk among the highest on the planet, this kind of volcanic pattern easily becomes a real communication 57 nightmare.
-Living memories from last Vesuvius' eruption further confuse the picture, bringing in vivid images from a very 58 different volcanic setting.
+A dormancy lasting for centuries, followed by decades of unrest without eruption, is a common evolution for a caldera (Acocella et al., 2015).
+Unlike the case of stratovolcanoes, such as Vesuvius, even remarkable unrest phenomena may not constitute short-term precursors of an impending eruption.
+However, with more than 3 million people living in the municipality of Naples and a volcanic risk among the highest on the planet, this kind of volcanic pattern easily becomes a real communication nightmare.
+Living memories from the last eruption of Vesuvius further confuse the picture, bringing in vivid images from a very different volcanic setting.